-- A Basic Networking Utilities (BNU) connection must be established with the target remote system. - A remote job must have been issued from the local system.
+- · A Basic Networking Utilities (BNU) connection must be established with the target remote system. - A remote job must have been issued from the local system.

-This procedure cancels a BNU process issued to a remote system.
+This procedure uses the uustat command to cancel a BNU process issued to a remote system.

 1. Determine the job ID number of the process, listed in the remote queue.
-On the command line of the local system, enter:
+On the command line of the local system, type: